 You might find that coming to grips with your existential depression

-will open a whole new kind of life for yourself.
+will open a whole new form of life for you.

 If you would like to read more about existential